Get help today

 Help with mental health and counselling

-BMA Counselling is staffed by professional telephone counsellors 24 hours a day, 7 days a week.
+BMA Wellbeing Support Services is staffed by professional telephone counsellors 24 hours a day, 7 days a week.
 They are all members of the British Association for Counselling and Psychotherapy and are bound by strict codes of confidentiality and ethical practice.

 Phone: 0330 123 1245 - 24 hours a day, 7 days a week